Link Building in a Nutshell

 We’ve come a long way in SEO best practice.
 Gone are the days of old school link building tactics, such as purchasing links en masse and ‘link for a link’ practices.
 Instead, these tactics have been replaced with user-centric content that provides more relevant information on a given subject.

-In a recent blog, Google’s webmasters reminded SEO’s the following:
+, Google’s webmasters reminded SEO’s the following:

 “Lately we’ve seen an increase in spammy links contained in articles referred to as contributor posts, guest posts, partner posts, or syndicated posts.
 These articles are generally written by or in the name of one website, and published on a different one.